Prepare the map and form

 - Next to Feature Layer (hosted), click Save.

-- Click the Overview tab and choose Open in Map Viewer.
+- Click the Overview tab and click Open in Map Viewer.

-Depending on the default Map Viewer experience set by your organization, Open in Map Viewer Classic may be the option you see on the item page.
+Depending on your organization settings, Open in Map Viewer Classic may be the option you see on the item details page.
 If so, click the drop-down menu and choose Open in Map Viewer.

 A new map opens with the community cleanup layer.
 The layer is empty, so there won't be any data on the map.

-- In the Find Address or Place box, type the address of the location for your community cleanup, click the correct result, or press the Enter key.
+- In the Find Address or Place search bar that appears, type the address of the location for your community cleanup, click the correct result, or press the Enter key.
+For this lesson, you can type 380 New York St, Redlands, CA, which is the address of Esri headquarters.

 The map zooms in on the address, and a pop-up appears with the search result.